lambdamikel/LambdaSpeak3/README.md

 after-market "hacks" in order to support this and came up with a solution that requires cutting the CPC IOREQ trace on the LS3 and Speak&SID PCBs.
 This signal usually goes into the CPLD address decoder.
-Do disable the signal, a 2-position switch is used that either connects the CPLD pin to the IOREQ signal from the CPC, or disables it by connecting it to +5V / VCC via a 4.7 kOhm resistor.
-That way, each card (LS3 and Speak&SID) can be en- and disabled individually with a switch.
+A 2-position switch is used that either enables the card by connecting the CPLD pin to the IOREQ signal from the CPC, or disables it by routing it to +5V / VCC via a 4.7 kOhm resistor (the signal is low-active).
+That way, each card (LS3 and Speak&SID) can be turned on and off individually with a switch.
 I should have thought of such a switch in the first place.
 Fortunately, this is a straight-forward PCB mod, even if it requires cutting a track and some soldering.

 ### Older News